-Discover the history behind the Steelers dynasty and celebrate the 40th anniversary of the Steelers’ first world championship in Super Bowl IX.
+Discover the history behind the Steelers dynasty and celebrate the team's six Super Bowl championships

 Professional football traces its roots to Pittsburgh when in 1892, the Allegheny Athletic Association football team paid former Yale University All-American guard Pudge William “Pudge” Heffelfinger $500 to play against the Pittsburgh Athletic Club.
 Forty years later, Art Rooney Sr. founded Pittsburgh’s first professional franchise, first known as the Pirates and later renamed the Steelers.
-Today, the Steelers’ six Super Bowl trophies are more than any other NFL team, helping to secure an unmatched legacy of professional football in Pittsburgh.
+Today, the Steelers’ six Super Bowl trophies are tied for the most among any NFL team, helping to secure an unmatched legacy of professional football in Pittsburgh.

 Visitors to the Western Pennsylvania Sports Museum can experience the region’s proud football legacy, from Friday Night Lights through Steelers Sundays.
 Explore how Western Pa. became a hot bed for high school and college football, producing nearly 50 professional quarterbacks along with four Heisman Trophy winners and dozens of All-Americans.
 See game-worn uniforms and equipment from the Steelers’ six Super Bowl championships.
 Try on a Super Bowl ring, make a perfect pass to Lynn Swann and John Stallworth, and wave your Terrible Towel in a special section dedicated to the passionate fan base known as Steelers Nation.